 Size, portability, and weight: Nobody wants a log on wheels.
 One of the main draws of scooters is that they are lightweight and easy to transport when they’re not in use.
 3 of the 4 scooters we recommend fold up quickly and can stash under your desk or just about anywhere else if needed.

 Price: Price was of lower importance in our search.
 While we did avoid scooters that were out of reach of average people, the cost is not a major concern for most.
 A high-quality scooter is literally a vehicle that can take the place of a much more expensive option (car, bike, taxi, etc.) on short trips, and can provide years and years of service without needing gas, charging, maintenance, etc. Don’t skimp, or you’ll regret it very soon.

 Deck Height: While deck height will not be a concern for most people, short adults may find that big wheels lead to a tall deck height weight, in turn, leads to really tired legs.
 Imagine, if your deck is too tall, you have to do a little mini squat every time you push off and stand back up.
 None of the scooters we chose should pose this problem.

-So, if none of the scooters on our list is quite the right fit for you (if you have 3 legs for example) then those guidelines should be able to give you a good checklist when looking at all the scooters on the market!
+So, if none of the scooters on our list is quite the right fit for you (if you have 3 legs, for example), then those guidelines should be able to give you a good checklist when looking at other options!

 Protective Gear is Cool….